 Divorce in California is notoriously expensive.
-In addition to the fact that spouses are literally diving all of their assets in half, divorce attorneys bill by the hour and can end up racking up quite the bill by the end of the process.
+In addition to the fact that spouses are literally dividing all of their assets in half, divorce attorneys bill by the hour and can end up racking up quite the bill by the end of the process.

-How Much Does a Divorce Lawyer Cost?
+How Much Does a California Divorce Lawyer Cost?

-The cost of a divorce attorney depends on a whole list of factors, including, the number of issues to be resolved in the case, complexity of the issues in the case, the region the spouses live in (a Los Angeles divorce attorney will likely cost more than a Stanislaus divorce attorney), the willingness of the parties to come to agreements on issues, the amount of cooperation of the client, and countless other factors.
+The cost of a divorce attorney depends on a whole list of factors, including, the number of issues to be resolved in the case, the complexity of the issues in the case, the region the spouses live in (a Los Angeles divorce attorney will likely cost more than a Stanislaus divorce attorney), the willingness of the parties to come to agreements on issues, the amount of cooperation of the client, and countless other factors.

 Many times, the circumstances involved in the divorce necessitate a higher litigation budget.
 A divorce with a business involved, a child custody dispute, and numerous other circumstances can drive up the cost of litigation.

 However, for the majority of divorcing spouses, the cost of a divorce attorney does not have to break the bank.